audomsak/quarkus-introduction/README.md

 </details>

-### 7. Build Container Image
+### Build Container Image

 Purpose

+Usually, microservice application is packaged and deployed with container technology.
+So, building the container image is one of the tasks that develoepers need to to during develpoment process to test and deploy the application on their machine.

+This demo will show you how develpers can easily build various type of container images via **Dev UI** uisng Docker extension.

 <details>
 <summary>Demo Steps</summary>

->**_Speaker Note_**
+> **_Speaker Note_**
 >
->Mention that usually, developers will build a container image after they've done developement work in local machine to test the application deployment and a few checks before they push the code changes to source control i.e. Git.
+> Mention that usually, developers will build a container image after they've done developement work in local machine to test the application deployment and a few checks before they push the code changes to source control i.e. Git.
 With Quarkus extensions i.e. Docker they can build the container image via **Dev UI** without writing the `Dockerfile` (it was generated automatically since the projected was created) and using the `docker build...` command.

 1. Add a Docker extension to the project.